Get Your Best Mortgage Deal... FOR FREE!

 Financial risk

-Secondly, having two mortgages mean being prepared for possible periods with no additional income to cover your repayments.
-For instance, when your tenants leave, you will likely face a period of no rental income being made on your let until you can find new tenants.
-Besides, letting fees can be costly, especially since the tenant fees ban introduction in June 2019.
+Secondly, having two mortgages means being prepared for possible periods with no additional income to cover your repayments.
+For instance, when your tenants leave, you will likely face a period of no rent income being made on your let until you can find new tenants.
+Besides, letting fees can be costly, especially since the tenant fees ban was introduced in June 2019.
 As a landlord, it can be tricky to make sure letting to buy remains a profitable solution.

 Stamp Duty